markharrison/securing-applications/docs/06-secure-the-code.md

 This is about your code and external code – namely open source.

-Use code scanning tools to ensure submitted code is high quality, safe and reliable – and conforms to best practice.  ie doing automated code reviews – that previously peers would have done.
+Use code scanning tools to ensure submitted code is high quality, safe and reliable – and conforms to best practice.  i.e. doing automated code reviews – that previously peers would have done.

 Static code analysis tools helps identify areas in which areas of the code under analysis is suspect and may be compromised